GNU-Ymir/Documentations/en/primitives/variables.md

 There is no warranty on the order of initialization of global variables.
-This is probably, the first limitation that we can point out on the Ymir languages.
-Contribution, to allow such warranty would be very welcomed, but seems unlikely to be possible when global variables come from multiple modules (*cf.*
+This is probably, the first limitation that we can point out on the Ymir languages. **Contribution**, to allow such warranty would be very welcomed, but seems unlikely to be possible when global variables come from multiple modules (*cf.*
 [Modules](https://gnu-ymir.github.io/Documentations/en/modules)).